-Maryland's Chesapeake and Coastal Grants Gateway (Grants Gateway) provides a one-stop location for partners seeking technical and financial support for projects that foster healthy ecosystems, communities and economies that are resilient in the face of change.
-Grants Gateway was created to streamline the grant application process for government and non-governmental organizations as well as academic institutions.
+Maryland's Chesapeake and Coastal Grants Gateway (Grants Gateway) was created to streamline the grant application process for government and non-governmental organizations as well as academic institutions.
+Grants Gateway provides a one-stop location for partners seeking technical and financial support for projects that foster healthy ecosystems, communities, and economies that are resilient in the face of change.

-Maryland's communities are faced with a future of higher intensity storms, increased populations and development, changing sea levels and flooding and a growing demand for healthy places for tourism and recreation.
+Maryland's communities are faced with a future of higher intensity storms, increased populations and development, changing sea levels and flooding, and a growing demand for healthy places for tourism and recreation.
 These trends make the already challenging task of restoring the Chesapeake Bay, safeguarding people and infrastructure and managing natural resources even more complex.

-To assist Maryland's communities, the Grants Gateway will provide a single point of entry for organizations seeking technical and financial assistance to restore local waterways, increase their resilience to climate impacts, strengthen local economies and develop the next generation of environmental stewards.
+To assist Maryland's communities, the department will provide a single point of entry through the Grants Gateway for organizations seeking technical and financial assistance to restore local waterways, increase their resilience to climate impacts, strengthen local economies and develop the next generation of environmental stewards.

-Grants are made possible with funding through the Chesapeake and Atlantic Coastal Bays Trust Fund, the Coastal Resiliency Program, the Waterway Improvement Fund, the National Oceanic and Atmospheric Administration and the Environmental Protection Agency.
+Grants are made possible with funding through the Chesapeake and Atlantic Coastal Bays Trust Fund, the Coastal Resiliency Program, the Waterway Improvement Fund, the National Oceanic and Atmospheric Administration and the Environmental Protection Agency's Chesapeake Bay Program.
 Through the improved connections across grant programs, the department seeks to support more comprehensive and integrated projects that achieve (at least one of) the following outcomes: